TanguyColleville/TanguyColleville/README.md

 - 🌱 I’m currently learning advanced tensorflow skills for audio classification and maths for deep learning.
 - 💞️ I’m looking to collaborate on data science.
 - 📫 How to reach me : LinkedIn
-- 🔭 I'm private teacher in mathematics, physics, engineering and computer science.
+- 🔭 I'm a private teacher in mathematics, physics, engineering and computer science.
 - 🥅 2021 Goals : To give more help on stackoverflow or other forums.
 - ⚡ I love to read (philosophy, novel) and to listen music.